cjfoglio/nlp-exercise/README.md

             * ```<space>word<end of line>```
     * All periods, quotes, commas, semi-colons, and dashes are considered a character
 * What is considered a sentence?
-    * A sentence a group of words nested between:
+    * A sentence is counted whenever there is:
         * A period followed by a space:
             * ```Sentence 1.<space>New sentence 2```
         * A period followed by a quotation and then a space: